ricardoboss/dart_seq/README.md

 ![Pub Likes](https://img.shields.io/pub/likes/dart_seq)
 ![Pub Popularity](https://img.shields.io/pub/popularity/dart_seq)

 `dart_seq` is a powerful and versatile logging solution for Dart, designed to simplify the process of sending log entries to a Seq server.
-It supports all platforms supported by Dart, including Windows, Android, iOS, macOS, and Web, making it a versatile choice for logging in various Dart applications.
+It supports all platforms supported by Dart, including Windows, Android, iOS, macOS, Linux and Web, making it a versatile choice for logging in various Dart applications.

 ## Features